rombrew/phobia/doc/HighFrequencyInjection.md

 `PM_HFI_NONE`   - No HF injection.
 `PM_HFI_SINE`   - Sinusoidal wavefore with configurable frequency.
-`PM_HFI_SQUARE` - Square waveform at maximal frequency.
+`PM_HFI_SILENT` - Non audible waveform at maximum frequency.
 `PM_HFI_RANDOM` - Random sequence with configurable frequency.

-If you are concerned about acoustic noise and vibration you can select `SQUARE` waveform and adjust an amplitude.
+If you are concerned about acoustic noise and vibration you can select `SILENT` waveform and adjust an amplitude.
 In this case injection frequency is not configurable and always at maximum (half of PWM frequency).